Extended Lubrication Theory: Improved Estimates of Flow in Channels with Variable Geometry: Theoretical Approximation

 We consider working to higher order in traditional lubrication theory to describe fluid flow in nonuniform channel shapes with modest aspect ratios.
 Thus, we consider incompressible, steady, two-dimensional pressure-driven flow in a channel with shape $y=h(x)=h_0 H(X)$, where $X=x/L_0$, $L_0$ is the channel length, $h_0$ is a characteristic channel height, $H(X)$ is a normalized shape function, and $\delta = h_0/L_0\ll 1$.
 A typical geometry in the form of a constriction is shown in Fig.~\ref{fig:shapefunction}a.
 We assume that the Reynolds number is small and so consider the continuity and Stokes equations

 where ${\bf u} = (u,v)$ is the velocity field and $\mu$ is the fluid viscosity.
 We denote the constant flow rate (per unit width) as $q_0$.
-Consistent with the traditional lubrication approximation we choose to introduce dimensionless variables according to
+A discussion of the flow based on the full Navier-Stokes equations is given in \S \ref{NumericalSolutions}.